axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/pdbtool.1.md

 ## Name

-`pdbtool` — An application to test and convert syslog-ng pattern database rules
+`pdbtool` — An application to test and convert pattern database rules